100% Confidential! Call Now for Same Day Admission. 855-722-6926

 Also called coherent breathing, resonant breathing can help you relax in moments of anxiety.
 Try it out:

-5. Practice this for 10 minutes daily.
+• Practice for 10 minutes daily.

 Lion’s Breath